dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

     <img src="./images/1060-04-02-a.png" alt="./images/1060-04-02-a.png" width="75%" height="75%">
 </p>

-Write a query to select the ProductName, ProductionDate and ExpirationDate.
+Write a query to select the `ProductName`, `ProductionDate` and `ExpirationDate`.

-> :warning: Use the SELECT statement and separate the required columns by commas.
+> :warning: Use the `SELECT` statement and separate the required columns by commas.

 #### Solution 4.2